jazzband/django-push-notifications/README.rst

 Tastypie support
 ----------------

-The app includes tastypie-compatible resources in push_notifications.api.
+The app includes tastypie-compatible resources in push_notifications.api.tastypie.
 These can be used as-is, or as base classes for more involved APIs.
 The following resources are available: